BCLPemerging.com

 State Regulations

-The snapshot provided below is current as of May 6, 2024, but it is important to note that this is a developing regulatory space.
+The snapshot provided below is current as of September 12, 2025, but it is important to note that this is a developing regulatory space.
 Some states, such as Florida, have indicated that they will revise groundwater regulations for various PFAS substances that may take effect soon.
+Other states, such as Arizona, have proposed bills addressing groundwater remediation; other states, such as Illinois, have enacted bills requiring the creation of MCLs in the future.

-Businesses should consider whether they currently use or discharge any PFAS compounds which may reach groundwater and evaluate if any state regulations apply, particularly if they operate in any of the jurisdictions listed below.
-In addition, owners of property with legacy PFAS use, and prospective purchasers of commercial and industrial properties, should review the most current groundwater quality standards as part of the due diligence process.
+Businesses should consider whether they currently use or discharge any PFAS compounds that may reach groundwater and evaluate if any state regulations apply, particularly if they operate in any of the jurisdictions listed below.
+In addition, owners of property with legacy PFAS use, and prospective purchasers of commercial and industrial properties, should review the most current groundwater quality standards as part of the due diligence process for real property transactions.

 States that have adopted a standard lower than 70 ppt